 Skip to content

-December 9, 2024: The Chase Freedom Unlimited® is a no-annual-fee credit card that at least 1.5% cash back rewards everywhere plus a list of benefits that best most comparable cards.
+March 14, 2025: The Chase Freedom Unlimited® is a no-annual-fee credit card that offers least 1.5% cash back rewards everywhere paired with generous benefits.
+The Freedom Unlimited is one of our favorite cards for earning points everywhere.

 Chase Freedom Unlimited®

-It’s hard to find fault in the Chase Freedom Unlimited®.
-The card offers solid rewards everywhere, bonus rewards in a handful of useful categories, a great welcome bonus, and benefits that are best-in-class among no annual fee cards.
+The Chase Freedom Unlimited® offers solid rewards everywhere, bonus rewards in a handful of useful categories, a great welcome offer, and benefits that are best-in-class among credit cards with no annual fee.

 Pros